ebal/traefik-intro-03/README.md

 ```

 The **Location** section is interesting: `Location: /transmission/web/`
+we will keep this in mind.

 ### Authorization header

 by looking very careful the above output, we see that curl uses the Authorization header for Basic Auth.
-This is interesting and we can use this.
+This is also interesting and we can use this.

 Let's try the command: